openstack/python-neutronclient/doc/source/contributor/index.rst

-:orphan:

-..
-This page is to provide the top page for the contributor guide.
-   On the other hand, it looks better that the top level document has direct links to individual pages for better navigation.
-   From that reason, :orphan: is needed to silence sphinx warning.

 ..
       Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain